Mobile, Alabama: 19th century

-By 1860 Mobile's population within the city limits had reached 29,258 people; it was the 27th-largest city in the United States and 4th-largest in what would soon be the Confederate States of America.
+By 1860, Mobile's population within the city limits was 29,258 people.
+It was the 27th-largest city in the United States and 4th-largest in what would soon be the Confederate States of America.
 The free population in the whole of Mobile County, including the city, consisted of 29,754 citizens, of which 1,195 were free people of color.
 Additionally, 1,785 slave owners in the county held 11,376 people in bondage, about one-quarter of the total county population of 41,130 people.

 During the American Civil War, Mobile was a Confederate city.
 The H. L. Hunley, the first submarine to sink an enemy ship, was built in Mobile.
 One of the most famous naval engagements of the war was the Battle of Mobile Bay, resulting in the Union taking control of Mobile Bay on August 5, 1864.
 On April 12, 1865, three days after Robert E. Lee's surrender at Appomattox Courthouse, the city surrendered to the Union army to avoid destruction after Union victories at nearby Spanish Fort and Fort Blakeley.